misspia/audio-visualizer-v2/README.md

 # Description
-Upload your playlist and watch your music come to list
+Upload your playlist and watch your music come to life

 Check it out [here](https://misspia.github.io/audio-visualizer-v2/)